meiji163/meiji163.github.io/content/post/ecc.md

 _Find a set of codewords that maximizes the minimum distance betweeen any two codewords._

-Equivalently, find a packing of non-intersecting spheres, such that the common radius is as large as possible.
+Equivalently, find a packing of non-intersecting spheres, such that the smallest radius is as large as possible.

 ### Algebraic Codes
 Codeword vectors can be chosen arbitrarily, but to make the problem tractable we impose an algebraic structure on the codewords, like a musician might impose meter and harmony on their music.